The Story Of The Billie Burke Estate In Hastings-on-Hudson

 Photo: By ORIGINAL 1933 VINTAGE MGM STUDIO PHOTOGRAPHER NEGATIVE STUNNING [Public domain], via Wikimedia Commons

-Even before the Burke-Ziegfeld household made Hastings their home, the community has always had its share of famous residents, including 19th-century astronomer Henry Draper, who’s family built an observatory on their property.
-What better place to see the stars just about twenty miles away from New York City where the night sky was not obscured by gaslights and pollution?
-With close access to all the glitz and glamor of the city, Hastings is still a popular commuter town for those who enjoy all the culture of Manhattan in a more laid back, greener setting.
+Even before the Burke-Ziegfeld household made Hastings-on-Hudson their home, the community had long attracted notable residents, including nineteenth-century astronomer Henry Draper, whose family built an observatory on their property.
+What better place to study the stars than just twenty miles from New York City, where the night sky was not obscured by gaslights and pollution?
+With convenient access to all the excitement of Manhattan, Hastings remains a desirable commuter community for those who appreciate city culture while enjoying a quieter, greener setting.

 Photo: By MGM (ebay posting) [Public domain], via Wikimedia Commons